 The need for faster expansion becomes even more urgent when considering the likely growth in electricity consumption in the country as millions of e-cars are expected to hit the road over the course of the next decade and Germany plans to steer a lot of its renewable power output into the production of green hydrogen, which the government has identified as a sort of panacea for accomplishing emission reductions in the most stubbornly fossil-intensive sectors.

 Several policy initiatives have been launched in recent months to overcome the impasse in renewables expansion, such as a review of minimum distance and licensing rules for new wind turbines, a removal of support limits to solar power installations and measures to speed up Germany's lagging power grid expansion, a technical prerequisite for making renewable power available throughout the whole country.
+The governing coalition parties in German parliament agreed on higher tender volumes for next year's wind and solar PV installations.
+But parliamentarians did not make headway on a new renewables target for 2030, leaving this key step to the next government following the September elections.

 In spite of the government's decision to leave out premium payments for the purchase of combustion engine-powered cars from its coronavirus recovery programme, which was widely considered an unprecedented estrangement of policymakers from the powerful German automotive industry, the sector inevitably looms large in any German election due to its sheer size and importance for the country's industrial basis.